MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Account.md

 # Account

-Business that represents a customer or a potential customer.
-The company that's billed in business transactions.
+A company that represents a customer or a potential customer.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Account.cdm.json" target="_blank">GitHub</a>.